winter birding in the West Country

 As well as the avian stars we also have chances to see mammals including Grey Seals loafing in the estuary or harbour, along with a chance of Water Voles and Otters on the Somerset Levels.
 All in all we expect to enjoy some fantastic West Country wildlife.

-Day 1 Our holiday starts in the village of Chudleigh where we will meet at our hotel in time for an introduction to the holiday and our first dinner together.
+Day 1 Our holiday starts near the village of Kingskerswell where we will meet at our hotel in time for an introduction to the holiday and our first dinner together.

-Day 5 One final breakfast, and then it is time to bid farewell to Devon and head home, hopefully taking some good memories of the spectacular flocks and beautiful views of the West Country.
+Day 5 One final breakfast, and then it is time to bid farewell to Devon, and to head home, hopefully taking some good memories of the spectacular flocks and beautiful views of the West Country.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.